 The Percentile Table sorts all the monthly data from 1980-2099 into 25-year bins and percentiles for the RCP4.5 and RCP8.5 emission scenarios (Figure 14).
 These tables provide a way to explore how climate change alters not just the average but also the extreme values across the scenarios.
-In the case of temperature shown in Figure 14, the 10th percentile represents the coldest temperatures, the 50th percentile represents average temperatures and the 90th percentile represents the warmest temperatures.
+In the case of temperature shown in Figure 14, the 10th percentile represents the coldest temperatures, the 50th percentile represents median temperatures and the 90th percentile represents the warmest temperatures.
 In this example, the 10th percentile (coolest maximum temperatures) for Benton County, Oregon warm by 2.1 °C in 2075-2099 (relative to 1980-2004) in RCP4.5, whereas the 90th percentile (warmest maximum temperatures) change by 2.9 °C, indicating slightly more warming in maximum July temperature extremes.
 Greater warming in the extremes is evident in the RCP8.5 simulations in which the 10th percentile value changes by 3.5 °C and the 90th percentile value changes by 5.1 °C.

 Model Info tab:

 The Model Info tab displays the full name of the modeling center and country of origin for each global model that was downscaled in the NEX-DCP30 data set (Figure 15).

 Scenario, Time Period, Units tab:

 The Scenario and Time Period tab (Figure 16) allows the user to select either the RCP4.5 scenario or the RCP8.5 and the time period of interest:

 - 2050-2074 versus 1980-2004